stevencombs/retrocombs.github.io/_posts/2020/2020-04-05-wyzecam-to-webcam.md

 * The Wyze WebCam microphone is unusable and you will need a separate microphone ([Unusable Audio](https://youtu.be/TOy8VQSQ_0Q?t=687))
 * The speaker can be used, but expect enough lag between video and audio for it to be an annoyance ([Speaker latency](https://youtu.be/TOy8VQSQ_0Q?t=780))
 * I could not test on a Windows PC so if you have, please leave comments below
+* **2020-04-07 UPDATE:** I did test the camera on Chrome OS and as [you can see](https://youtu.be/ft5GLFBIPNw), the results were the same as Mac and Linux

 ## Final thoughts